October 28, 2024

 To provide immediate, direct assistance to behavioral health agencies for staff recruitment and retention, some states have expanded grant funding and incentive payments.
 The funding is often targeted to agencies that primarily serve the uninsured or publicly insured (Medicaid/Medicare) and/or to increase workforce diversity.
 The authors cite Oregon's "workforce stability grant" program to boost employee compensation, recruitment, and retention as a strong example for other states to consider.

 CHDI Director of Implementation Jack Lu, PhD, LCSW discussed how this strategy could work in Connecticut in his post on how Connecticut can retain its most experienced clinicians earlier this year.
+Find additional details in Recommendation 2 of the Strategic Plan.

 The authors note that increasing funding for behavioral health education programs, internships, continuing education, and training in evidence-based practices can "increase the number of individuals entering the field, help workers maintain their licensure and certification, promote advancement, and increase effectiveness of the services that workers provide."